JensRantil/jensrantil.github.io/content/posts/2023-05-09_code-as-self-serve-experience.md

 as self-serve.
 It's a good start!
 Just make sure to not get stuck there.
 Platform Engineering involves thinking of developer experience with a product mindset.
-Just like most SaaS companies will not ask their end-customers to write YAML instead of using a GUI, the same applies to the domain of Platform Engineering.
+Just like most SaaS companies will not ask their end-customers to write YAML over using a GUI, the same applies to the domain of Platform Engineering.